 “We aim to cultivate and nurture the relationship between nature, authentic music, and communal family, creating a vehicle for inspiration.
 When we come together with open hearts and open minds, bringing all of our differences and unique opinions, we begin to dissolve the illusion of separation from one another.
 Our intention is to create a platform for artists, vendors, attendees, and our planet to unite as one – connecting the tribe.”

-The bright lights of Steamboat Springs were a relief after a long, dark drive up a narrow Highway 40 from Denver.
-The resort was buzzing with festival attendees and skiers/snowboarders.
 I followed the music to the southeast side of the resort and slipped up the icy entrance to the box office to grab my credentials.

 Friday night was headlined by Keller & The Keels, Della Mae, and Billy Strings.
 Billy’s amazing debut festival performance lit the first night of the weekend up properly, with an unexpected firework display exploding in colors above the mountain.
 Cozy in a onesie, Della Mae busted out a take on TLC’s No Scrubs.
 This years’ Bluegrass Generals lineup featured Lindsay Lou, Della Mae, Molly Tuttle, and Jenny Keel with a pop-in by Larry Keel.